 Zechariah's prophecy aims to prepare the people of God for the coming Messiah.
-The first half (chs.
-1-6) reminds Judah of God's faithfulness to His covenant in the past and present to motivate the people to complete the temple construction because of their unique position before God.
-The second half (chs.
-7-14) looks to the future messianic rule.
+The first half (Zech 1-6) reminds Judah of God's faithfulness to His covenant in both the past and the present, motivating the people to complete the temple construction due to their unique position before God.
+The second half (Zech 7-14) looks to the future messianic rule.
 Chapters 7-8 remind the people that while God punished sin through the exile, restoration will come after the nation's obedience.
-Finally, chapters 9-14 encourage obedience because, although the Messiah will be rejected at His first advent (chs.
-9-11), redemption of the nation will result at His second advent (chs.
-12-14).
-Therefore, since the Messiah is indeed coming, the nation should respond in obedience now, especially by rebuilding the temple since the Messiah's glory will inhabit it.
+Finally, chapters 9-14 encourage obedience because, although the Messiah will be rejected at His first advent (Zech 9-11), redemption of the nation will result at His second advent (Zech 12-14).
+Therefore, since the Messiah is indeed coming, the nation should respond in obedience now, especially by rebuilding the temple, since the Messiah's glory will inhabit it.